 - Square Footage: Under 400

-Over the course of two home workshops I’ve had to cut two holes in garage walls to accommodate a vented garage heater.
+After building two home workshops, I’ve had to cut two holes in garage walls to accommodate a vented garage heater.

 But my shops are larger and in a (very) cold climate.

 So how can I heat my garage without holes?
-Well, if your garage is in a moderate climate, smaller in size and you don’t want a hole in the wall then this unit is a must-see.
+Well, if your garage is in a moderate climate or smaller and you don’t want a hole in the wall, this unit is a must-see.

 The only downside?
 You’ll need to supply it with either propane or LP.